Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Proposed Method

 \subsection{Multi-fold Spatial Correlation Module}

 We first present the multi-fold spatial correlation (MSC) module, which explores the spatial correlations based on three different measurements of correlations, i.e. the traffic speed, the changing trend of the traffic speed (changing trend in short), and the deviation of the traffic speed from its historical average (deviation in short).
 For changing trend, the MSC module relies on a Heterogeneous Spatial Correlation (HSC) model to learn a prediction $y^{tr}_{i} \in \mathbb{R}^{K_{i}}$ of changing trend for road segment $r_i$ based on $r_i$ and its neighbors' changing trend values.
-At time $t$, $y^{tr}_{i,t}$ is concatenated with the traffic speed value at the previous time interval $y_i^{t-1}$, and then the concatenated information is fed into a FNN to learn a high-order feature representation.
-In the view of deviation, the HSC model learns a prediction of deviation $y^{de}_{i}$, which is concatenated with the average value of road $r_i$'s traffic speed and is further fed into a FNN to learn a high-order feature representation.
-For traffic speed, the output of the HSC model is directly fed into a FNN.
+At the time $t$, $y^{tr}_{i,t}$ is concatenated with the traffic speed value at the previous time interval $y_i^{t-1}$, and then the concatenated information is fed into an FCN to learn a high-order feature representation.
+In the view of deviation, the HSC model learns a prediction of deviation $y^{de}_{i}$, which is concatenated with the average value of road $r_i$'s traffic speed and is further fed into an FCN to learn a high-order feature representation.
+For traffic speed, the output of the HSC model is directly fed into an FCN.

 We next explain how the HSC model capture spatial correlation in terms of changing trend, while the spatial correlations based on traffic speed or deviation can be processed in the same way.
-Fig. \ref{correlation_model_details} shows the structure of the HSC model.
-The HSC model consists of four main components: \textit{embedding} component, \textit{graph convolutional network (GCN)} component, \textit{LSTM} component and \textit{FNN} component.
+Figure \ref{correlation_model_details} shows the structure of the HSC model.
+The HSC model consists of four main components: \textit{embedding} component, \textit{graph convolutional network (GCN)} component, \textit{LSTM} component and \textit{FCN} component.
 The HSC relies on the first three components to learn the neighborhood information and utilizes the LSTM component to learn a latent feature of each road segment's changing trend value.
-Then the learned neighborhood information and the latent feature of the target road segment are concatenated and fed into a FNN layer to produce the output of the HSC model.
+Then the learned neighborhood information and the latent feature of the target road segment are concatenated and fed into an FCN layer to produce the output of the HSC model.